Glaze, coat or decorate bake-off products for sale in a retail environment

 • Ignoring the cold chain by leaving finished products at ambient temperature for longer than specified, compromising food safety.

 • Misconception: Customer service is just about being polite.
-Correction: While politeness is important, effective customer service also involves active listening, product knowledge, and resolving issues efficiently.
-It's about creating a seamless experience that builds loyalty.
+Correction: While politeness is important, effective customer service also involves active listening, problem-solving, and product knowledge to truly meet customer needs and drive sales.

 Frequently Asked Questions